To inform, inspire, enlighten and entertain with unique, local content; to help our partners prosper; and to lead and inspire our communities.

 - Observer Media Group Mission Statement

-Formed in 1995 with the acquisition of the Longboat Observer, The Observer Group Inc. has grown into a family-owned and operated multimedia company with five newspapers, three websites, a quarterly arts and social magazine and more than 80 employees serving multiple communities around Florida.
+Formed in 1995 with the acquisition of the Longboat Observer, The Observer Group Inc. has grown into a family-owned and operated multimedia company with nine newspapers, six websites, a quarterly arts and social magazine and more than 100 employees serving multiple communities around Florida.

 The family operators behind The Observer Group are the company’s founders and principals, Matt and Lisa Walsh and their daughter, Emily Walsh; and Lisa Walsh’s parents, David and Ruth Beliles.
-With Emily Walsh serving as associate publisher-multimedia, she marks the fourth generation of the family in the newspaper business.
+With Emily Walsh serving as Chief Digital Officer, she marks the fourth generation of the family in the newspaper business.

 David and Ruth Beliles began their newspaper careers in the 1950s in Illinois.
 Beliles eventually became a vice president of Topeka, Kan.-based Stauffer Communications, overseeing a dozen Midwest dailies and serving as publisher of the Grand Island, Neb., Independent.
 Beliles’ father, Neil Beliles, worked as a newspaper circulation executive in the 1940s and 1950s.